-• Responsiveness.
+- Responsiveness.
 How responsive are the project and PI to the stated intent of the selected Initiative?
-Compare the PI's statements on the Program Responsiveness template and the content of the Lay and Scientific abstracts to the CBCPI topic area.
-(A score of "0" for Responsiveness is an automatic disqualification.)

-- Dissemination and translation potential.
-The degree to which the applicant's statements on the Other Review Criteria template provides a convincing argument that the proposed research has the potential to inform the development and/or implementation of California chemicals policy. - Addressing the Needs of the Underserved.
-Do the project and the PI's statements on the Other Review Criteria template demonstrate how this research will address the needs of the underserved (including those that are underserved due to factors related to race, ethnicity, socioeconomic status, geographic location, sexual orientation, physical or cognitive limitations, age, occupation and/or other factors)? - Quality of the lay abstract.
+Compare the PI's statements on the Other Review Criteria form and the content of the Lay and Scientific Abstracts to the CBCPI topic area.
+(A score of "0" for Responsiveness is an automatic disqualification.) - Dissemination and translation potential.
+The degree to which the applicant's statements on the Other Review Criteria form provides a convincing argument that the proposed research has the potential to inform the compliance with California legislation and/or implementation of the intervention to scale. - Quality of the lay abstract.
 Does the Lay Abstract clearly explain in non-technical terms the research background, questions, hypotheses, and goals of the project?
 Is the relevance to the research initiative understandable? - Advocacy Involvement.
 Are the named advocate(s) and advocacy organization appropriate for the proposed research project?
 Were they engaged in the application development process?
 Are meetings and other communications sufficient for substantive engagement?
 Are the roles and responsibilities of the PI and the advocate(s) clearly outlined and is the agreement for advocate compensation and reimbursement clear?
+[The Advisory Council will examine the PI's statements on the Lay and Scientific Abstracts and Advocacy Involvement forms.] - Needs of the Underserved.
+Addressing the Needs of the Underserved.
+Do the project and the PI's statements on the Other Review Criteria template demonstrate how this research will address the needs of the underserved (including those that are underserved due to factors related to race, ethnicity, socioeconomic status, geographic location, sexual orientation, physical or cognitive limitations, age, occupation and/or other factors)?